68% of Breakthrough students qualify for free or reduced-price school lunch.

-We are thrilled you have decided to apply to be a Teaching Fellow at Breakthrough.
-Please refer to the following application instructions as you complete your application and participate in the selection process.
+We are thrilled that you are applying to be a teaching fellow at Breakthrough.
+Please refer to the following instructions as you complete your application and participate in the selection process.

 Step 1: Choose a Recommender